FormShantonu/NodeJs/node_interview_note.md

 The Node.js runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.

+> What is the defference between runtime environment and framework?

+* Runtime env primarily focusing on nasesary infrastructure for code execution.
+* framework are provide a development env for inbuild coding structure, libraries which will hapl developer productivity.

 > Single Threaded Event Loop Model Processing Steps

 Clients Send requests to the Web Server.